LandWarderer2772/root-sanctum/docs/technology/ai.md

 #### Hugging Face

-**Definition**: A company specializing in NLP, known for its Transformers library which provides pre-trained models for various languages tasks.
+**Definition**: A company specializing in NLP, known for its Transformers library which provides pre-trained models for various language tasks.

 **Key Features**:
 - State-of-the-art pre-trained models